COMOX FALL 2020

 TEACHER: Janet Marriott

 The experience of loss is a universal one.
-Buddha taught that the end of meeting is parting and the end of birth is death, and while these truths are undeniable, we usually experience deep, long-lasting pain when we lose someone we love.
 Learn how to use the power of compassion to ease our pain and heal our grief.
 We will also learn how to help the dying and deceased by making special prayers for their future well-being.

 The mind is the most powerful change agent in the world.
 What we experience in our life reflects the quality of our mind–which is why someone with an angry mind has angry experiences and someone with a peaceful mind has peaceful experiences.
 It’s the mind that makes the difference.